rust-lang/rustc-dev-guide/src/backend/libs-and-metadata.md

   from any other version.
 * The [Strict Version Hash](#strict-version-hash) (SVH).
 This helps ensure the correct dependency is loaded.
 * The [Crate Disambiguator](#crate-disambiguator).
-This is a hash used for various things to disambiguate between different crates of the same name.
+This is a hash used to disambiguate between different crates of the same name.
 * Information about all the source files in the library.
 This can be used for a variety of things, such as diagnostics pointing to sources in a dependency.